cretch/ktgndoc/jellyfin.md

 ## Connexion

 Can't be simpler : just enter your username and password.
-Quick conenct is there for special hardware like you TV, or gaming console, on which you don't have a proper keyboard.
+Quick connect is there for special hardware like you TV, or gaming console, on which you don't have a proper keyboard.

 ![login.png](/jellyfin/login.png){.align-center}